torbiak/torbiak.github.io-hugo/content/post/histogram_gnuplot_vs_matplotlib/index.md

 pandas provides a wrapper for matplotlib that works very well for simple cases but isn't flexible enough to make a chart similar to the stacked-bar histograms above.
 Here's a script where I use matplotlib directly instead: [shellhist_pandas.py](/post/histogram_gnuplot_vs_matplotlib/shellhist_pandas.py).

-[^using]: A description of the `using` clause of the plot command can be found in the "Commands > Plot > Data > Using" section of [Gnuplot's manual](http://gnuplot.info/docs_5.0/gnuplot.pdf).
+[^using]: A description of the `using` clause of the plot command can be found by entering `help using` at the gnuplot prompts or in the "Commands > Plot > Data > Using" section of [gnuplot's manual](http://gnuplot.info/docs_5.0/gnuplot.pdf).
 The manual is an excellent reference but isn't obviously a tutorial, and before reading most of it I had trouble finding the information I needed.
-I wish it was in HTML so I could link directly to relevant sections, but it's only published in PDF so the best I can do is provide section breadcrumbs.
+If it was published in HTML I'd link directly to relevant sections, but it's only published in PDF so I've provided section breadcrumbs and `help` command keywords.
-[^smooth]: The "Commands > Plot > Data > Smooth > Frequency" section of the Gnuplot manual has an example of plotting a histogram with the `lines` plotting style.
+[^smooth]: `help smooth freq` and the "Commands > Plot > Data > Smooth > Frequency" section of the gnuplot manual have an example of plotting a histogram with the `lines` plotting style.
 [^leap]: Note that one limitation of rounding the epoch seconds time representation like this is that leap seconds aren't taken into account.
 If leap second accuracy is required for your application a different approach is needed.
-[^time_repr]: See the "Gnuplot > Time/Date Data" section of the manual.
+[^time_repr]: See the "Gnuplot > Time/Date Data" section of the manual or `help time/date`.
+[^sum]: See the "Gnuplot > Expressions > Summation" section of the manual or `help sum`.
-[^macros]: See the "Gnuplot > Substitution and Command line macros" section of the manual.
+[^macros]: See the "Gnuplot > Substitution and Command line macros" section of the manual or `help macros`.
 [^timezone]: See the default value of the `timezone` setting in the [sample `matplotlibrc`](http://matplotlib.org/users/customizing.html#matplotlibrc-sample) and the discussion of timezones in the [`matplotlib.dates` docs](http://matplotlib.org/api/dates_api.html#module-matplotlib.dates).
 [^tzlocal]: `dateutil.tz.tzlocal` returns a `datetime.tzinfo`-conforming object for the local time zone.
 [^diyfmt]: Alternatively, it's straightforward to stick with Unix times and use `matplotlib.dates.FuncFormatter` and `MultipleLocator` instead, but I'm trying to go with the grain of matplotlib.